Kahl am Main: Town twinning

 The latter relationship is a "town friendship".

 Economy

 Within Kahl's municipal limits, roughly 350 businesses have their seats, among them Kopp (500 employees), Linde Material Handling GmbH (550 employees) and Singulus Technologies (350 employees), three big companies in engine building and electronics.
 Business taxes from all businesses lie between €3,300,000 and €9,100,000 each year.

 Culture and sightseeing

 Clubs

 Clubs include the Feuerwehr FF-Kahl (fire brigade) and the Rotes Kreuz Kahl.
-There was an umbrella group, the Vereinsgemeinschaft Kahl (“Kahl Club Community”), to which many of the local clubs belonged, and which, among other things, staged the yearly Kerb.
-Even though the community dissolved in 2016, the Kerb has been taken up by several other communities and is now organized by volunteers.
+There was an umbrella group, the Vereinsgemeinschaft Kahl (“Kahl Club municipality”), to which many of the local clubs belonged, and which, among other things, staged the yearly Kerb.
+Even though the municipality dissolved in 2016, the Kerb has been taken up by several other municipalities and is now organized by volunteers.